GideonAkomea/Excel_Project_Data_Analytics/README.md

 4. What is the Peak Hour of the day?

 ### Dashboard File
 My final dashboard is in [Traffic Data Analysis](Traffic%20Analysis%20Dashboard)

+### Excel Skills Used
+The following Excel Skills were utilized for analysis
+- Charts
+- Pivot Tables
+- Pivot Charts
+- Power Query
+- DAX(Data Analysis Expressions)
+- Power Pivot